 Lowe’s EPS growth

-Next in this series, we’ll look at analysts’ expectations for Home Depot in 2019.
+Next, we’ll discuss analysts’ revenue expectations for Home Depot in 2018 and 2019.